The locomotive was built by Andrew Barclay with 14in x 22in outside cylinders, 3ft 5in diameter wheels and weighed 28 tons.

 In September 1971 it moved to Shop Pit shed and finally to Springwell shed, for storage, in April 1973.

 Stanley moved to Marley Hill in July 1973, and was operated there in preservation in its NCB black livery, as No.32.
-It has recently been moved off-site for completion of its overhaul.
-No.32 is one of the few locomotives preserved that worked on parts of the Tanfield Railway before preservation.
+It was been moved off-site to Brookside Engine Co Ltd for completion of its overhaul No.32 is one of the few locomotives preserved that worked on parts of the Tanfield Railway before preservation.